Can you sell your home bought with help to buy equity loan?

 - Survey cost – You have to get a survey done by an RICS qualified member.
 You will incur a fee for this.

-- Administrative fee – You will be charged an administrative fee, which is usually a couple of hundred pounds when your request to repay the loan will be submitted.
+- Administrative fee – You will be charged an administrative fee, usually, a couple of hundred pounds when your request to repay the loan will be submitted.